 Western Australian Government financial support

-On 31 March, WA Premier Mark McGowan announced further measures under the State Government's economic stimulus package, bringing it to a total of $1 billion in measures to support WA small and medium businesses.
+On 31 March, further measures were announced under the State Government's economic stimulus package, bringing it to a total of $1 billion in measures to support WA small and medium businesses.

 Changes to payroll tax